-The council of a municipality must adopt and implement a tariff policy on the applicable legislation.
+The council of a municipality must adopt and implement a tariff policy on the levying of fees for the services provided by the municipality itself or by way of service delivery agreements.

-Such policy must comply with the provisions of the present Act and any other that users of municipal services must be treated equitably in the application of the municipality's tariffs;
+Such policy must comply with the provisions of the present Act and any other applicable legislation.